UWbadgers16/BillSync/README.txt

 Yue Weng - speed up the people page

-Eric - streamline the full picture view, speed up the bill viewing in ItemList and Notifications
+Eric - item thumbnails not showing up, streamline the full picture view, speed up the bill viewing in ItemList and Notifications

-John - submit payement page, work on syncing, add a progress bar
+John - work on syncing, transaction additions (ask Georgii how they should be added, "+/-", etc....)